countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### Audience

 Medium sized businesses, typically who have no in-house developer team, or small/incomplete one.
-Also, any business that needs capacity for a one-off need such as a special prototype / project.
+Also, startups that needs capacity for a one-off need such as a special prototype / project.
 Businesses who have developer teams but want an outside perspective or skill supplement.

 ### Competition